pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

-# Showing Custom 404 error page for Netlify applications
+# Show custom 404 error page for Netlify applications

 We recently created a static app using [Nextjs](https://nextjs.org/) and [Netlify](https://netlify.com) using [React](https://reactjs.org/).
 Everything was fine until we stumbled upon this error for invalid routes.